MCD: A Model-Agnostic Counterfactual Search Method For Multi-modal Design Modifications: Modifying Parametric CAD Designs to Match Text Prompts or Images

+To modify the user's current parametric CAD design to be more similar to a text or image, MCD needs an evaluator that can calculate the similarity between a parametrically-represented bicycle design and a text string or image.
+To do so, we use a model introduced in~\cite{regenwetter2024biked}, trained on 1.4 million bicycle designs to directly map parametric bike designs into a shared embedding space with text and images.
+Our optimization objectives are then calculated using a cosine similarity between the bike's embedding and the target text or image embedding.

+In this example, we select a subset of 97 variables from BIKED's parameter space as our design space, meaning that $x_k$ and $q_k$ for $k\in[1...97]$ are 97-dimensional parametric vectors.
+Objectives $f_{text}(x)$ and $f_{image}(x)$ are expressed as a function of a design, $x$, a reference text prompt, $T$, and reference image, $I$, as:

+where, $E_p$ is the trained parametric embedding model from~\cite{regenwetter2024biked}, while $E_t$ and $E_i$ are the trained text and image embedding models from CLIP~\cite{radford2021learning}. $E_p(x)$, $E_t(x)$, and $E_i(x)$ are each 512-dimensional embedding vectors.
+The cosine similarity, $S_{cos}$ is expressed as:

-We select a subset of the BIKED~\cite{regenwetter2022biked} dataset's parameter space to consider during optimization and choose a generic red road bike design as a query design.
-We choose two text prompts as optimization objectives: ``A futuristic black cyberpunk-style road racing bicycle'' and ``A sturdy compact bright blue mountain bike with thick tires.''
-Because the demands of human designers are often difficult to quantify using traditional parametric methods, the first text prompt was selected to be highly subjective.
-The second prompt is less subjective, offering details about design features, but stops short of explicit design guidelines.
-In this context, the user is effectively asking questions like: ``How would my red road bike design change if I wanted it to look more like a black cyberpunk-style bike?''
-We optimize for 400 generations with a population size of 100.
-Next, we perform a series of sampling operations with different objective weights, as shown in~\ref{crossmodal}.
-By selecting the optimal bikes at a sweep of different objective weights, we can visualize the best bikes under numerous configurations of objective priorities.
+We select a generic red road bike design from BIKED as our parametric query, $q$, the phrase ``A futuristic black cyberpunk-style road racing bicycle'' as our text prompt $T$ and an image of a blue Fuji Wendigo 1.1 mountain bike as our image prompt, $I$.
+In this context, the user is effectively asking questions like: ``How would I change my red road bike's parameters if I wanted it to look more like a black cyberpunk-style bike or like this blue mountain bike design?''
+We optimize for 150 generations with a population size of 100.
+Next, we perform a series of sampling operations with different objective weights.
+By selecting the optimal bikes at a sweep of different objective weights, we can visualize the best bikes under numerous configurations of objective priorities, as shown in Fig~\ref{fig:case2}.
+Counterfactual quality objective weights in the $i^{th}$ row are chosen as: